prasunakunasani/AAFCjavaJunitLearning/README.md

 - when the first bean was created, it constructed the object for you
 - For the second bean myCoach, Spring creates a new Baseball Coach
     - based on the config file, it will pass in a constructor argument of myFortuneService

+###### S1 Section 5, Lecture 31 - Practical Spring Dependency Injection
+- Here:
+- Create the interface FortuneService.java and class HappyFortuneService.java
+- add method from FortuneService.java to Coach.java interface
+- fix the unimplemented methods in all the classes that inherit the Coach interface
+- In Baseball Coach, define private field and constructor for dependency injection
+    - So, spring will construct our object, pass in a dependency and we accept it and assign it
+    - so, our class is ready to accept dependency injection from Spring framework
+- Add the dependency to container
+- Configure in HelloSpringApp.java

+###### S1 Section 5, Lecture 31 - Purpose of no arg constructor
+- Question - Why was a no arg constructor created?
+Aren't they implied by Java and only required when you also have an overloaded constructor?
+Or is this a Spring specific thing?
+- Answer - When you don’t define any constructor in your class, compiler defines default one for you, however when you declare any constructor (in your example you have already defined a parameterized constructor), compiler doesn’t do it for you.
+    - Since you have defined a constructor in class code, compiler didn’t create default one.
+While creating object you are invoking default one, which doesn’t exist in class code.
+Then the code gives an compilation error.

+placeholder

 # Junit